devpty/horizon/README.md

-# horizon
+# Horizon Game Engine
-forza game engine 5 idfk
+engine for devpty games, made in 99.9% rust and 0.1% shell